Hyper Projection Engeki: Haikyu!!: Karasuno High School

+Shiratorizawa Academy

 Reception

 The stage plays have amassed a cumulative total of 320,000 attendees from 2015 to 2019.
 It was cited as one of the most popular 2.5D stage plays in 2018 along with Musical: The Prince of Tennis and Touken Ranbu; it is partially credited for the public's growing interest in 2.5D stage plays.
 Kenta Suga was made the ambassador of Japan 2.5-Dimensional Musical Association in 2018 partially for his work on the series.

-The DVD release for A View From the Top, sold 8,660 copies on its first week, debuting at #2 on the Oricon Weekly DVD Chart.
-The DVD release for Karasuno, Revival!, sold 10,020 copies on its first week, debuting at #3 on the Oricon Weekly DVD Chart.
-The DVD release for The Giant of Beginnings sold 4,247 copies on its first week, debuting at #2 on the Oricon Weekly DVD Chart.
-The DVD release for The Strongest Team sold 4,247 copies on its first week, debuting at #2 on the Oricon Weekly DVD Chart.
+The DVD release for A View From the Top, sold 8,660 copies on its first week, debuting at second place on the Oricon's Weekly DVD Chart.
+The DVD release for Karasuno, Revival!, sold 10,020 copies on its first week, debuting at third on the Oricon's Weekly DVD Chart.
+The DVD release for The Giant of Beginnings sold 4,247 copies on its first week, debuting at second on the Oricon's Weekly DVD Chart.
+The DVD release for The Strongest Team sold 4,247 copies on its first week, debuting at second on the Oricon's Weekly DVD Chart.

-Sakura Eries of The Fandom Post called the series a "high-level production" with a cast that "displays an array of talent, ranging from acting to acrobatics to rap", noting that the plays used "clever choreography" and "simple effects."
+Sakura Eries of The Fandom Post called the series a "high-level production" with a cast that "displays an array of talent, ranging from acting to acrobatics to rap", noting that the plays used "clever choreography" and "simple effects".